moustapha00/Tweets-classification-data-camp-2022/README.md

 # Data Camp Projet: Tweets Classification

-_Authors: Yao Pacome, Nicolas Ntollot, Sonali, Moustapha, Vadhel
+_Authors: Abdellahi Ebnou Oumar, Yao Pacome, Nicolas Tollot, Sonali Patekar, Moustapha Mohamed Mahmoud, Mohamed Vadhel Ebnou Oumar

-##II Introduction
+## Introduction

 Twitter sentiment analysis is the method of Natural Language Processing (NLP).
 Sentiment Analysis is the process of determining the sentiment behind the tweet whether a piece of written text(tweet) is positive, neutral or negative.